serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

 One feature request which received lots of feedback and community-wide attention is the ability to do cross-service communication.

-Building complex serverless apps oftentimes requires the application to be split up into separate services / stacks which are then orchestrated in a microservice fashion.
+Building complex serverless apps oftentimes requires the application to be split up into separate services / stacks which are then managed and deployed in a microservice fashion.

 However those services need to communicate with each other and e.g. share configuration.

-Serverless v1.13 adds support for the new Serverless Variable type `cf` with the signature `${cf:service.property}`.
+Serverless v1.13 adds support for the new Serverless Variable type `${cf:}` with the signature `${cf:stack.output-property}`.

-This way you can reference CloudFormation `Outputs` from "Stack A" and incldue them in your `serverless.yml` file of "Stack B".
+This variable type enables you a way to reference arbitray `Outputs` from CloudFormation stacks in your account.

-Let's take a look at an example to see the how this feature can be used:
+Let's take a look at an example to see the how this feature can be used in a Serverless service.

 In the `serverless.yml` file of "Service A" we add the `memorySize` to the `Outputs` section of our CloudFormation template and deploy the service as usual through `serverless deploy`.